The Association of University Centers on Disability (AUCD)

 to come together to immerse themselves for a week of study, shared experiences, self-evaluation,

 Participants will engage with a diverse cohort of learners, academy faculty, and local coaches in the

 year following the experience.
-The Academy will focus on the exploration of shared values and
+The Academy focuses on the exploration of shared values and

 commitments to civil and human rights, assessments of personal and leadership strengths, skills in